 Nothing is not the right word for it, but maybe empty or vacant.
 After all this time, I can see I have always enjoyed sadness.
 After I read and re-read some of my old poems I realized that I was quite a sad and depressed young teen.
 I was completely lost and hopeless.
 I think as a freshmen these feelings were the strongest.

 That was not a particularly terrible year in my memory, but I guess that even though I was moved by sadness it was all in good fun.
 Once all the day to day bullshit fades away, like it does in every era, all there is to remember is an overall gratefulness for growth.

 I fell in love with my first boyfriend that year, and most of my love poems were for him.
 He cheated on me, so he was also the first pain in romance I felt as well.
 In turn all of my poems of unworthiness where motivated from that hurt.

 I wrote about not wanting to live, and feeling lonely, and I wrote about depression.
 It seems like a bunch of heavy shit for a 14 year old, but it makes me happy that even though I felt so strongly then, I sure don’t remember it that way now.
 I didn’t remember it that way when I was 20 either.
 I am grateful that I am able to remembered these experiences in a new light.

-I seems that I wrote the most poetry when I was sad, there is definitely a common theme for me there.
-But as an adult, I don’t have the time to wallow in sadness to seek and discover the muse.
+It seems that I wrote the most poetry when I was sad, that is definitely a common theme for me.
+But as an adult, I don’t have the time to wallow in sadness, to seek and discover the muse.
 I need to find it somewhere else, somewhere other than depression.